Appendix B — Multiservice Codes Applicable to Flight Test

 HOSTILE {I} A contact identified as enemy upon which clearance to fire is authorized IAW theater rules of engagement.

-WARNING: This use of HOSTILE is as a brevity term for air-to-air and maritime air engagements and should not be confused with the same term in tactical data link ID and rules of engagement (ROE).
+WARNING: This use of HOSTILE is as a brevity term for air engagements and should not be confused with the same term in tactical data link identification.